This post is more than three years old so may contain incorrect information, or opinions I no longer hold.

 Some people like to upgrade their installation when a new version of Ubuntu is released, personally I like to nuke and pave a new installation so I'm starting fresh.
 This post will show you how I created a simple install script to configure a new installation quickly.

-Note: this is just how I do it.
-I’m sure there are many ways to improve this script, but it works for me.
+This is just how I do it.
+I'm sure there are many ways to improve this script, but it works for me.
 If you have suggestions for improvements, please get in touch.

 I actually have the process split up into two separate scripts.
 The first does a system update, sets up my repositories and installs my applications.
 I then sync all of my data over from my NAS.